SilentImp/html/README.md

 ## Prefer presentation separated from structure

 It is easier to maintain code where structure and presentation are separated.
 Easier to read and understand it.
 It is better from an accessibility perspective.
 Better for SEO.
-I can name reasons all day long.

 - [Separation: The Web Designer’s Dilemma](https://alistapart.com/article/separationdilemma/)
 - [Developing With Web Standards – Recommendations and best practices](https://www.456bereastreet.com/lab/developing_with_web_standards/structure/)